pippim/pippim.github.io/programs/tim-ta.md

 **NOTE:**
 > The Firefox Web Browser limits `localStorage` to
-> 5MB.
-This doesn't allow for many custom sound files.
+> 5 Megabytes (MB).
+That doesn't allow for many custom sound files.
-> The other web browsers have a larger quota.
-To increase quota
+> Other web browsers have a larger quota based on percentage of
+> total disk space, e.g. 60%.
+To increase the quota
 > in Firefox, follow these steps:
 >
 > Enter `about:config` in the address bar -> search for